 If you are interested in starting a blog and making money online while you travel, you can host your own website for as little as $3.49 per month.

-This price is available through our discounted link.
+This price is available through our Bluehost partner discount.

-On top of this, you will get your own unique blog domain name for free ($15 value) if you purchase 12 months or more of blog hosting through our link!
+On top of this, you will get your own unique blog domain name for free ($15 value) if you purchase 12 months or more of blog hosting!

 For more tips on becoming a digital nomad and earning money online while you travel, we’d love you to grab our free eBook, 12 Steps To Full Time Travel.

 Your turn!
 Got any more ideas to earn money online while traveling?
 Or are you already a digital nomad?
 If so, what do you do?
-Please share your thoughts with us below!
+I’d love to hear your thoughts below!